 Instead of acting out in anger, I held everything in and it started to eat away at me slowly.
 Other students saw me as a quiet kid who was smart, but I was filled with so much self-hatred.
 At times I was taunted by older students, but nothing serious, I tried to disappear into the background as I did not want to be noticed.
 Lingering questions about my sexuality exploded inside my head and haunted me 24/7, expounding my desire to fade into the crowd and not be seen or spoken to, terrified that other people would find out about these feelings growing inside.

-Ages 16 to 22 were the worst years of my life, layers of depression and suicidal thoughts buried the moments of happiness I experienced.
+Ages 16 to 22 were the worst years of my life, layers of depression and suicidal thoughts caused by the turmoil of my sexual identity and an unfolding mental illness buried the moments of happiness I experienced.
 The only bright moments from that period occurred at the age of 18, during my senior year of high school.
 I had finally made friends.
-I actually spent time with these two guys outside of school, and I became close to both of them.
-Multiple factors prevented me from taking my own life, but these two people deserve a lot of the credit.
+I spent time with these two guys outside of school and I became close to both of them.
+Multiple factors prevented me from taking my own life in my late teens, but these two people deserve a lot of the credit.

 At the age of 22, I finally came to the realization that I would never be at peace until I stopped worrying about what other people thought of me.
 I knew that I needed to stop pretending like other guys didn’t interest me, I had to face the fact that I was more than just a little curious and needed to let go of my self-hatred and my fear of the unknown.
 I took small steps and I came out as bisexual, but soon after breaking up with my then girlfriend – I came out as gay on social media.
 This single choice had wide sweeping consequences, from the literal loss of “friends” to opening up a door of judgement and criticism from people I didn’t even know, who felt it necessary to tell me how I was wrong or confused and was making a mistake.

-Young and rebellious, in some sense, they weren’t necessarily incorrect about my actions.
-Once I opened that door, there was no going back in the proverbial closet and closing the door behind me to hide.
+I was young and rebellious, but in some sense they weren’t necessarily incorrect about my actions.
+Once I opened that door there was no going back in the proverbial closet and closing the door behind me to hide.
 That door was broken now and there would no longer be any refuge.
 Looking back at that decision ten years later, I probably should not have been so open and outspoken about that aspect of my life.
 It soon went from being my sexuality to being my identity and I got lost in it.
 I went from being Kephen, to being “Kephen the Gay.”
 My conversations became hinged on my sexuality, my posts on social media were usually LGBTQ related, people would befriend me solely because I was “gay.”